deckmoss/web2md-converter/README.md

 ### Quick

-copy, paste and execute these one-by-one in your shell:
+copy, paste and execute this line on your shell:

 ```sh
 && cd ~/Python \